This article will provide an overview of the assessment centre process and will explain how you can access further support and guidance.

 How can I prepare for Assessment Centre?

-Purple Door, have a dedicated team of friendly, experienced advisers on hand to talk to you.
-You can drop-in at Purple Door at any time during our opening hours or call us on +44 (0) 23 9284 2684.
+The Careers and Employability Service have a dedicated team of friendly, experienced advisers on hand to talk to you.
+You can drop-in to the Careers and Employability Centre at any time during our opening hours or call us on +44 (0) 23 9284 2684.
 You can also access a wide range of information and advice on our website.

 Visit us at: